-The government has set the targets and established roles and responsibilities for the national rollout of smart meters.
-The Department for Business, Energy & Industrial Strategy (BEIS) is leading and monitoring the rollout.
+The government has set targets and established roles and responsibilities for the national rollout of smart meters.
+The Department for Energy Security & Net Zero (DESNZ) is leading and monitoring the rollout.
 It has also set rules and standards to ensure that consumers are protected.
 These include rules around technical standards for the equipment and making sure the needs of vulnerable people are met.

 The energy regulator Ofgem is responsible for making sure consumers are protected.
-They'll ensure that the energy suppliers stick to the standards set out in the Smart Metering Installation Code of Practice (SMICOP).
+They'll ensure that the energy suppliers stick to the standards set out in the Consolidated Metering Code of Practices (CoMCoP).
 They are also responsible for the governance of the Smart Energy Code which the Data Communications Company, the energy suppliers and the network operators have signed up to.

 The Data Communications Company provides the communications infrastructure that handles smart meter data.
 They make sure smart meters have the right information to generate your bill.